Civil Rights Act of 1957: Jury trial amendment

-Majority Leader Johnson, who was intent on passing a fully weakened act in contrast to overseeing a legislative graveyard at the hands of a Southern filibuster, moved to effectively weaken the voting rights-related provisions in Title IV.
+Majority Leader Johnson, who was intent on passing an act of some sort and preferred passing a bill with weakened provisions over supporting a strongly protective one doomed to fail at the hands of a Southern filibuster, moved to effectively weaken the voting rights-related provisions in Title IV.
 Alleged violators of civil rights injunctions are normally entitled to jury trials, with the exception of civil contempt actions.
 A jury trial amendment that included the guarantee of jury trials in civil contempt actions would, in the South, result in perpetrators of voter suppression being acquitted by an all-white jury, thus ensuring no resulted accomplishment to enfranchise blacks.

 The jury trial amendment was not introduced by a Southern Democrat, instead being spearheaded by Wyoming senator Joseph C. O'Mahoney.
-The motivation for Western liberal Democrats to spearhead the cause of weakening the Civil Rights Act of 1957 was attributed to their traditional populist disdain for the perceived disproportionate power wielded by judges to quell labor causes in the Western United States, thus contributing to a resonance with the expansion of jury trial rights.
+The motivation for Western liberal Democrats to spearhead the cause of weakening the Civil Rights Act of 1957 was attributed to their traditional populist disdain for the perceived disproportionate power wielded by judges to quell labor causes in the Western United States, thus contributing to a resonance with the expansion of jury trial rights, although Lyndon Johnson's biographer Robert Caro also claims that Johnson had facilitated a bargain that Western liberal Democrats would vote with the South in important votes on Civil Rights in return for Southern support for public involvement in the building of the Hells Canyon Dam.

+There was also support from some unions, particularly the Railroad brotherhoods and the United Mine Workers of America who agreed that this would also stop injunctions in union cases.
+Their support was seen as a major reason why Senators in mining states such as West Virginia and midwestern Republican senators where the railroads were strong became less hostile to the amendment.

 On August 2, 1957, the Senate passed the jury trial amendment with majority support from Democratic members, both Northern and Southern.
 Following the vote, many Republicans were visible in their bitterness, having failed in an opportunity to spearhead the cause of civil rights against a deceitful, partisan Democratic effort.
 According to Johnson biographer Robert A. Caro:

 Several conservative Republican senators who voted for the Anderson–Aiken amendment on small-government grounds opposed the jury trial amendment for its intent of weakening civil rights efforts.
 Idaho senator Henry Dworshak decried that it "practically scuttled any hope of getting an effective civil rights bill."